bbilly1/docker-delivery-hook/CONTRIBUTING.md

 pytest
 ```

-To run the API, change directory to the app folder, set your secret key env var and start:
+To run the API, change directory to the app folder, set your secret key env var, optionally make the docs accessible and start:

 ```
 cd app
-SECRET_KEY="your-very-secret-key" python main.py
+SECRET_KEY="your-very-secret-key" SHOW_DOCS=1 python main.py
 ```

 ## New Release